openturns/openturns/python/doc/theory/reliability_sensitivity/subset_sampling.rst

 (called *adaptive multilevel splitting*) and Cérou et al. (2012) from the sequential Monte Carlo point of view.

-All in all, these splitting techniques rely on the same idea : a rare event should be “split” into several less rare events, these events corresponding to some “subsets” containing the true failure set.
+All in all, these splitting techniques rely on the same idea: a rare event should be “split” into several less rare events, these events corresponding to some “subsets” containing the true failure set.
 Thus, the probability associated to each subset should be stronger, and consequently, easier to estimate.
 As an example, on can illustrate this by considering that a failure probability :math:`p_f` of the order of :math:`10^{-m}` can be split into a product of :math:`m` terms of probability :math:`1/10`.
 In the following, for the sake of conciseness, only the formulation proposed by Au and Beck (2001) is discussed.